 While working for our firm they both Mira and Krasi attended and received their LL.M. degrees from the University of Oklahoma School of law.
 Since joining our firm they have also become the proud parents of their two young sons, Alex and Max.

 Yolanda practiced law in Peru before immigrating to the United States.
 In Peru she was certified as a Family Mediator.
 Besides being an immigrant herself, her background allows her to appreciate how Immigration related stresses can impact not just individuals but the family as a unit.

 Case ManagerPersonal Biography

 Stefanie was born and raised in England.
-She immigrated to the United States following her marriage to a native Oklahoman.
-In England her career was in recruitment and managing large high volume accounts.
-Stefanie devotes much of her time coordinating our physician, nurse, and other health care related clients’, Stefanie also has a personal first-hand knowledge and appreciation for the complexities of our U.S. immigration system.
-Stefanie enjoys working with people and helping them achieve their goals, whether that be securing a job or a Green Card.
+In England her career was in recruitment and managing high volume accounts.
+Stefanie devotes much of her time coordinating our physician, nurse, and other health care related clients’, As a former immigrant, Stefanie also has first-hand knowledge and appreciation for the complexities of our U.S. immigration system.

 Citizens, Nationals, and Aliens Defined